-All exposed polystyrene corners and bottom edges must be protected by gluing on the appropriate uPVC section.
+All exposed EZpanel corners and bottom edges must be protected by gluing on the appropriate PVC section.
 Your detail drawings show what bead goes where.

-The beads are glued on with Maxilam PS Adhesive.
+The beads are glued on with Maxilam PB Adhesive.
 Apply glue to all contact surfaces.
-With the cartridge glue, slide each uPVC bead along the polystyrene edge to spread the glue, pull away slightly for 20 seconds, and then slide into place.
+With the cartridge glue, slide each PVC bead along the EZpanel edge to spread the glue, pull away slightly for 20 seconds, and then slide into place.
 This spreading of the glue and allowing a few seconds for the solvents to "flash off" is very important.
-If you don't, the bead can come unstuck as the small amount of solvent dissolves the polystyrene and destroys the bond.
+If you don't, the bead can come unstuck.
 Be careful not to cover the drainage holes punched in the base extrusions with glue.